 Current Scottish policy supports a developmental approach, but the structure of our schooling system makes it difficult to deliver.
 A statutory kindergarten stage ensures that the ethos of education for the under-sevens is different from that of formal schooling.

 In today's fast-moving, high-pressure world, children need more opportunities to learn through play (especially outdoors), to develop their spoken language and social skills, and to build sound foundations for academic achievement.
-Please read Why Upstart? to find out more about our aims and if you’d like to be kept up-to-date with the campaign, register for the monthly newsletter on the right sidebar form.
+Please read Why Upstart? and watch our short film to find out more about our aims.
+To keep up-to-date with the campaign, follow us on Facebook or Twitter, or register for the monthly newsletter on the right sidebar form.

 Recent blog posts

 by Diane Delaney, on behalf of Give Them Time As seems to be the annual pattern, the Give Them Time campaign received lots of new

 by Ashleigh Robertson For our Primary 1 and 1/2 pupils at Ravenswood Primary School, play is the way, all day, every day.
 We enter our school

 by Suzanne Axelsson I am grateful to be able to observe children engaging with the world through play, making sense of it rooted in joy,